KillaBoi/Glitched_Steam_Spring_Event_Badge/README.md

 # Glitched Steam Spring Sale 2019 Badge

 Requirements:
-PYTHON (MAKE SURE TO INSTALL IT TO PATH!
+ -PYTHON (MAKE SURE TO INSTALL IT TO PATH!
 ITS A TICKBOX AT THE BEGINNING OF THE INSTALLATION!)
-You need to have at least 1000 Steam Points.
+- You need to have at least 1000 Steam Points.
-`pip install requests`
+- run `pip install requests` in cmd
-`pip install json`
+- run `pip install json` in cmd

 Replace **key = "YOUR OAUTH TOKEN"** with your oauth token, look below for instructions.
 Replace **('num_levels', 'REPLACE_ME_WITH_NUMBER')** with the number of badge levels you want to craft in a row, 1 being the minimum.